SeroRonin/JhinRoR2/README.md

 `1.0.0`
 * Initial Release

+[^skinSFX]:
+    There is also the option to override which set of SFX to use in the config.
 [^altAbility]:
     The planned ability would have jhin place down his traps, which would function as expected.
     Additionally, I want to implement shooting the traps to detonate the instantly, pushing the player back if they are close enough